 Property Management: Manage all aspects of day-to-day operations.
 This includes, but is not limited to: managing the physical premises, collecting rent & fees, repairs, etc.

-ABCD has completed a number of major housing development projects targeting lowand moderate-income households.
-A summary of those developments are shown below:
+ABCD has completed several major housing development projects targeting low-and moderate-income households.
+A summary of those developments is shown below: